commercialhaskell/stackage/CURATORS.md

 * The stackage-build server (described below) is able to run automated builds using the [build.sh script](https://github.com/commercialhaskell/stackage/blob/master/automated/build.sh)
 * When a new (nightly or LTS) build is completed, it is uploaded to [stackage-snapshots](https://github.com/commercialhaskell/stackage-snapshots)
 * Once a week, we run an LTS minor bump.
 Instead of using build-constraints.yaml, that job takes the previous LTS release, turns it into `^>=` constraints, and then bumps the version numbers to the latest on Hackage, in accordance with the generated constraint.
-* Cutting a new LTS major release is essentially just a Stackage Nightly that gets rebuilt and uploaded as an LTS
+* Cutting a new LTS major release is essentially just a Stackage Nightly that gets rebuilt using lts-haskell with constraints setup with etc/lts-constraints.

 ## Pull requests